 6 wild pepper leaves, thinly sliced

 Bring the coconut cream to the boil and dissolve the curry paste in it.
-Add the remaining cream, stock, soy sauce, salt and half of the wild pepper leaves.
+Add the remaining cream, stock, soy sauce, salt, sugar and half of the wild pepper leaves.
 Cook for 5 minutes then taste to adjust the seasoning.

 Add the remaining wild pepper leaves.
 Mix and pour over the fried wontons.
 Serve immediately.